- 1 Master of Arts

 Direct Entry PhD Program

 This seven-year program is designed for students who have graduated with a B.A. in art history or a related humanities major.
 The basic requirements include a minimum of nine seminars (4.5 Full Course Equivalents [FCE]), two language exams, a comprehensive and dissertation-area exam, a colloquium presentation, and a dissertation.
+One of these seminars must be FAH1001H: Methods in Art History (unless an exception has been made by the Director of Graduate Studies).
 You will be expected to maintain an A- average in your course work and complete your language exams in a timely fashion and before the comprehensive exams.
 Your progress will be reviewed annually to assure that you have met expectations.
 Students who fail to make satisfactory progress during the first three years may have their registration terminated or transferred to the MA program.
 Here is a typical itinerary through the Direct Entry PhD program:

-- Year 2: complete course work to a total of 4.5 FCEs; pass the second language exam.
+- Year 2: Qualifying Year: complete course work to a total of 4.5 FCEs; pass the second language exam.